cyb3ralpha/OSNIT/README.md

 Enter the website URL (e.g., https://example.com): https://example.com
 ```

-This will print the title of the page and all links found on the page.

 ### Contributing
 We welcome contributions to improve this tool.
 If you'd like to contribute, Feel free to submit issues or pull requests to improve the tool.